SageHack/hacklair/content/howto/terminal.md

 At some point you’ll probably want to customize your options.
 Check the [terminator config](http://linux.die.net/man/5/terminator_config) manual.

+## Term browsing

+Yep...
+It’s a thing.
+And it’s very useful.
+[W3M](http://w3m.sourceforge.net/) is your friend. “apt-get install w3m” and “w3m duckduckgo.com”.

+## Multiple sessions over multiple servers

+Byobu is a neat software to help you manage multiple terminal sessions.
+It keep them alive on your local and remote machines.
+Once installed use the F1 key to configure, access help and use the F2, F3, F4 to create and more between windows.

+Just type "apt-get install byobu".
+To enable by default on remote servers use "byobu-enable".

+My favorite trick is keyboard copy/paste.
+Press F7 and move around, then press spacebar to select your text, press enter to return in normal mode.
+Paste with F12 and then CTRL plus ].

 ## Bash the shell

 Bash is great and all but ZSH is greater.